galadril/Domoticz-EVCC-IO-Plugin/README.md

 The plugin can use WebSocket connection for real-time data updates from EVCC.
 This provides more detailed information and faster updates compared to the REST API.
 To use this feature:

 1. Make sure the "Use WebSocket" option is enabled in the plugin settings
-2. Ensure the websocket-client package is installed (`pip3 install websocket-client`)
+2. Ensure the websocket-client package is installed properly for your Domoticz environment

+### Troubleshooting WebSocket Connection

+If you see an error message "Websocket module not available" in the Domoticz log:

+1. Check if the websocket-client package is installed:pip3 list | grep websocket
+2. Make sure it's installed for the Python environment that Domoticz is using:# Find Domoticz's Python interpreter ps aux | grep domoticz
+# Install for that specific Python
+/path/to/domoticz/python -m pip install websocket-client
+3. You may need to restart Domoticz after installing the package.

 WebSocket connection provides more comprehensive data, including detailed battery information, PV system details, and more accurate power measurements.